 Author: The Other Book, The Liberators.
 The Darkening Path Trilogy: The Broken King, vol. 1;

-The Double Axe, a retelling of the Minotaur story, and The King's Revenge will be published in 2016.
+Also The Double Axe, a retelling of the Minotaur story.

 The Return of the Doctor: Doctor Who, The Impossible Astronaut, review

 At last we earthlings have a protector again, with the return of the Doctor, after a slightly disappointing Christmas special (a version of A Christmas Carol with some witty touches, but too much singing) and a slightly nonsensical Comic Relief skit, the foal-like Matt Smith is back on our television screens ready to do battle with intergalactic beasties and jump around as if he were made out of lots of other people's limbs that have been randomly sewn together.

 The Doctor seems to die a lot these days; as if it were a habit he couldn't quite shake off (like smoking, or the Lottery), he managed to get shot by a mysterious spaceman within about three and a half minutes of this new episode.
 Although it wasn't actually the Doctor; or rather, it was a future version of the Doctor who had called Amy, Rory and the ever-annoying River Song together in America (using some rather smart Tardis-blue invitation cards.
 Smythsons?
 No doubt).
 This being Doctor Who, of course, the future Doctor had also invited his past self to the party, which is a rather handy trick, and next time I have a party I'll be sure to do the same.